Tuesday, January 4, 2022

 • Dorothy (?-1741) Dorothy died and was buried in the cemetery at St. Mary's Anglican Church in Whitby on August 31, 1741.

 2. Joseph HARRISON (c1737-1816) married Mary DALE (1740-1816) at Lythe on May 26, 1761.
 Witnesses were Thomas MILBURN, George DALE and William GARBUTT.
 Mary is believed to be the daughter of John DALE and Ann HILL who were married by Father Monox Hervey on July 26, 1736.
 Their marriage required a dispensation as they were third cousins with great great grandparents in common.
-They first appear on the recusant list of 1767.
+Joseph and Mary first appear on the recusant list of 1767.
 Though this list is just initials for North Yorkshire it is clear that it is them.
-Joseph Harrison and Mary Dale are both listed as 25 years old (which would give them a birth year of 1742 if correct).
+Joseph HARRISON and Mary DALE are both listed as 25 years old (which would give them a birth year of 1742 if correct).
 Joseph is listed as a farmer resident in the township for 25 years (so essentially lived in the township for his entire life).
-They next appear on the recusant list of 1780 for the Parish of Lythe as follows: Joseph and Mary Harrison with sons John, George, Joseph and William; and daughters Mary, Alice, Dorothy and Jane.
-(This is one more than the "seven" noted in Joseph Harrison's will of 1780 so one additional child was born between February 18, 1780 when the will was written and September 1780 when the recusant list was dated).
+They next appear on the recusant list of 1780 for the Parish of Lythe as follows: Joseph and Mary HARRISON with sons John, George, Joseph and William; and daughters Mary, Alice, Dorothy and Jane.
+(This is one more than the "seven" noted in Joseph HARRISON's will of 1780 so one additional child was born between February 18, 1780 when the will was written and September 1780 when the recusant list was dated).

 In his manuscript "Hearts of Oak", Leslie O'Connor noted that: